Skip to main content

 Clears construction liens, family/support arrears, and small-claims or superior-court judgments

-Private capital can fund in days when enforcement is imminent
+Private capital can fund quickly when enforcement is imminent

-Existing first mortgage stays in place — second-mortgage payout where it’s cheaper
+Existing first mortgage can stay in place — second-mortgage payout where it’s cheaper

 Plan to refinance back to A-lender pricing once title is clean and credit re-establishes